- Retail & Consumer Goods

 In the intellectual property space, high-profile consumer goods require the right kind of experience to manage related intellectual property issues, which at first may seem subtle to the untrained eye.
 We possess the depth and talent to cover all phases of patent, trademark, and false advertising litigation cases, including the legal issues that surround the complex online technology often at issue.
 Legal questions can and do arise from technology and branding involving retail and consumer goods.
 When these issues occur, having experienced counsel is crucial because of the complexity and depth of knowledge required.
 V&E is prepared to be your counsel to navigate these issues.

-Sunoco in the $3.3 billion sale of a majority of its convenience stores to 7-Eleven
+Sunoco in the $3.3 billion sale of approximately 1,100 gas station/convenient stores located in 15 states to 7-Eleven

 Omega Protein in its $500 million sale to Cooke, a global seafood company based in Canada